 - Make sure to give your browser video and audio access to the platform.
 Before arriving in the online venue, you will be able to learn the basics by watching this example welcome video.
 This guide can should you the most important tips for navigating the site.

-- After arriving in the virtual venue, you’ll want to select a character to represent you.
+- After joining gather.town, you will want to customise your avatar – this is what will represent you.
 To change your character, click on the avatar on the far left of your menu bar (located in the bottom centre of your screen) and scroll through options.

 - Practice walking around the virtual space with your avatar by pressing the arrow keys on your keyboard or letter keys WASD.